 Post meeting rules on meeting room walls so time cops are clear on what rules to enforce.

-Step five: Send a post-meeting recap
+Step six: Send a post-meeting recap

 As soon as you get back to your desk, send a brief recap of what the group accomplished to everyone who attended the meeting.
 If there are next steps, outline those along with deadlines and employees responsible for task completion.
 This eliminates confusion and is an essential step for successful meetings.